hcchuang/Revisiting-the-Missing-RD-Patent-Relation_Challenges-and-Solutions-for-Firm-Fixed-Effects-Models/README.md

-# Limitation of Firm Fixed Effects Models and the Missing R\&D-Patent Relation: New Methods and Evidence
+# Revisiting the Missing R\&D-Patent Relation: Challenges and Solutions for Firm Fixed Effects Models
-The repository provides the detailed examples and codes following the paper Chuang, H.C., Hsu, P.H., Kuan, C.M., Yang, J.C., 2022. *Limitation of Firm Fixed Effects Models and the Missing R&D-Patent Relation: New Methods and Evidence*.
+The repository provides the detailed examples and codes following the paper Chuang, H.C., Hsu, P.H., Kuan, C.M., Yang, J.C., 2025. *Revisiting the Missing R\&D-Patent Relation: Challenges and Solutions for Firm Fixed Effects Models*.
 The paper is available at SSRN. https://ssrn.com/abstract=4636846

 In this set of code, we demonstrate how users can implement the following four ways to identify the potential bias from fixed effects regressions:
   1. Within Between Variation: check if within-firm variation dominates between-firm variation or vice versa